ainchu18/jk_clothing/README.md

 * The website is a data-centric one with html, javascript, css used with the bootstrap framework as a frontend
 * The backend consists of Python-django, heroku database, aws s3 for the media and static files

-## Note
-* I am really busy at work these past few days that is why I wasnt able to include a diagram explaining about models in python-django its relations and links.
-I now know that this is important part of documentation process and will do so once I am doing an actual project.
-Thanks for understanding.

 ## Validation<a name=validation></a>
 ### PEP8 Validation<a name=pep></a>
 * http://pep8online.com/ was use to validate the python code written.
-Result came back with warnings of line of code too long.
-I am not sure how to fix them without ruining the site or it might not work if I edit it.
-Will try and learn how to do this in the future as for now, due to time constraints, I will leave it be as it is not affecting the overall performance of the site.
+There are still warnings of line of code too long.
+I will leave it be as it is not affecting the overall performance of the site.
+In time, I will fix this using flake8 and if I have more time.
-On one hand, with regards to Unitest, I am still not sure how to do this so I wasnt able to include any of these in the code.
-Will learn about this more in the future when I have more time to focus on it.
 ### HTML Validation<a name=html></a>
 * https://validator.w3.org/ was used to check the html files on this site.
 According to the site, there are 8 errors on this site.
 6 of these said the duplicate id's, but when I checked the code, it says that I used duplicate id but this id was used for a dropdown options.
 2 of these error said that form are not allowed to be a child of an ul.
 Tried to fix it but the overall look of the site change, so I kept it knowing and being aware of the error and will learn in the future not to do this.
-For now, due to time constraint, I will leave it be as the this error is not affecting the seach function of the site.
+For now, due to time constraint, I will leave it be as the this error is not affecting functionality of the site.
 ### CSS Validation<a name=css></a>
 * https://jigsaw.w3.org/css-validator/ was used to check all the CSS files on this site.
 There were no errors or warnings found.
 ### JS Validation<a name=js></a>
 * https://jshint.com was used to check the Javascript files used in this site.
-There were 5 warnings about template literal only available in ES6
+There were 5 warnings about template literal only available in ES6 but not affecting the functionality so I kept it the same.
+In time, will learn about this and fix it.
-## User/Shopper Stories Testing<a name=stories></a>
+## User/Shopper Stories Manual Testing<a name=stories></a>
 1. To be able to view all products and each individual products with its details.

 | Feature      | Action    | Result    |